owkin/GrAIdient/README.md

 GrAIdient is a framework that exposes the graph of layers as its unique way to design deep learning models.
-This "flattened" vision enforces great understanding, control and reproducibility with the models human interact with.
+This "flattened" vision enforces great understanding, control and reproducibility over these models.

-Though deeply grounded to the data driven way of life, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.
+Though deeply grounded to the data driven research, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.